Let’s talk about fashion for women over 60. One of the biggest myths about older women is that we are no longer

 What is your definition of fashion for women over 60?
 Who is the most fashionable woman you know – whether it’s a celebrity or friend – and what do you like about her sense of style?
-Please comment below or join the conversation in the Fashion for older women section of the Sixty and Me Forum.
+Please comment below and check out our new Fashion for Older Women video series.